 Freelancers especially can benefit from understanding some code.
-Freelancers mostly work in the virtual world in areas that are highly dependent on technology, such as web and app development and graphic design.
-Furthermore, with the rise of VR and AI, there are new career paths and niches being formed everyday that all require code.
+Freelancers mostly work in the virtual world in areas that are highly dependent on technology, such as web design, app development and graphic design.
+Furthermore, with the rise of VR and AI, there are new career paths and niches being formed every day that all require code.
 A perfect place for a freelancer to break out.

 As a freelancer, you need to be on the cutting-edge of technology to stand out against larger established agencies and get steady business.
 With an understanding of coding, you can set yourself apart and get better clients that are demanding these new skills.

 Fortunately, learning some code is not very difficult.
 There are many places where you can learn the basics online.
 Here is a list of resources where you could teach yourself beginners coding online and for free!

 The name of this place does it justice.
 The Code Academy is a well-known first stop for those looking to begin their coding education.
 The code academy’s missions is to build the education the world needs - the first truly net native education.

 Their mission is to inspire people to become programmers by making code accessible, affordable and fun.
 With over 200 topics, anything you've been thinking about learning, you can find here.
 Bento has created a free full stack web development curriculum by top engineers.

 One of the original free online coding resources, Khan Academy's mission: You can learn anything.
 For free.
 For everyone.
 Forever.
 Khan Academy is a great place to get started with coding.
 With easy-to-follow course sections and step-by-step video tutorials, you will learn the basics in no time.

 Codewars offers a fun way to learn coding.
 With a martial-arts theme, the program is based on challenges called “kata.”
 Complete them to earn honor and progress to higher ranks.
 We love this idea!